DustinSchimel/Youre_Not_Alone/README.md

 ## Installation

-If on GitHub, navigate to the [releases](https://github.com/Xerphy/Youre_Not_Alone/releases) page and download the latest zip (Youre_Not_Alone.zip).
+If on GitHub, navigate to the [releases](https://github.com/Xerphy/Youre_Not_Alone/releases) page and download the latest zip (You're_Not_Alone.zip).
 If on itch, you should already have it installed if you are reading this!

 ## Background